HL7/davinci-alerts/source/pages/guidance.md

 #### APIs
 {:.no_toc}

-The following Da Vinci Notification FHIR artifacts are used in this transaction:
+One of the following sets of Da Vinci Notification FHIR artifacts are used in this transaction:

+- [Da Vinci Notification Message Bundle Profile]
+- [Da Vinci Notifications MessageHeader Profile]
+- A Use Case Specific MessageDefinition and GraphDefinition

+ - Use Case Specific Bundle Profile derived from the:
-- [Da Vinci Notification Message Bundle]
+   - [Da Vinci Notification Message Bundle Profile]
    - [Da Vinci Notifications MessageHeader Profile]

 #### Usage
 {:.no_toc}